McKesson Corporation: McKesson Canada

 In March 2016, McKesson agreed to purchase Canadian pharmacy chain Rexall from the Katz Group of Companies for $3 billion.
 The deal was finalized in December 2016 following approval received under the Investment Canada Act.

+On April 12, 2017, it was announced that McKesson Canada reached a deal to acquire 330 Uniprix pharmacies.

 In May 2018, McKesson Canada closed 40 Rexall locations in Ontario and Western Canada.

 United Kingdom

-In the United Kingdom, McKesson (operating as McKesson Information Solutions UK Ltd) was a provider of information technology services to the health care industry.
+In the United Kingdom, McKesson, operating as McKesson Information Solutions UK Ltd, was a provider of information technology services to the healthcare industry.
 In addition to numerous clinical software systems and finance and procurement services, McKesson also was responsible for developing the Electronic Staff Record system for the National Health Service which provided an integrated payroll system for NHS's 1.3 million staff, making it the world's largest single payroll IT system.
 McKesson Shared Services also provided payroll services for over 20 NHS Trusts, paying over 100,000 NHS members.

 McKesson's United Kingdom base was in Warwick with data centers in Newcastle upon Tyne and Brent Cross and offices in Sheffield, Bangor, Glasgow and Vauxhall, London.
 Across the United Kingdom, it employed over 500 people.

-In June/July 2014 McKesson sold most of their healthcare software business to the private equity firm Symphony Technology Group and indicated also that they would not be re-bidding for the Electronic Staff Record contract.
+In 2014, McKesson sold most of their healthcare software business to the private equity firm Symphony Technology Group and indicated also that they would not be re-bidding for the Electronic Staff Record contract.
 This came after the company had posted significant year on year losses in revenue (16% in the 2012/13 financial year) after taking over a very successful British operation in 2011.

 In April 2022, McKesson UK was acquired by the private equity company, Aurelius Group in a £477m deal.
 The companies acquired by Aurelius include LloydsPharmacy, and AAH Pharmaceuticals.

 Australia and New Zealand

 In 2010, McKesson Asia-Pacific was acquired by Medibank Private Ltd.

 McKesson ANZ is a fully owned subsidiary of McKesson Corporation.
 McKesson expanded its footprint in Australia and New Zealand by acquiring Emendo in November 2012.
 McKesson ANZ develops and sells healthcare optimization services and software.
 The company has traditionally been focused on the public markets in Australia and New Zealand.
 The majority of the District Health Boards in NZ use one or more of McKesson's Capacity Management solutions.

-Christchurch, New Zealand, is one of McKesson's global Capacity Management R&D centers of excellence.
+Christchurch in New Zealand, is one of McKesson's global Capacity Management R&D centers of excellence.
 All of McKesson's R&D for McKesson Capacity Planner is performed in New Zealand.
-The company employs approximately 40 team members across Australia and New Zealand including general management, R&D, sales, services, and support employees.
+The company employs approximately 40 team members across Australia and New Zealand, including general management, R&D, sales, services, and support employees.

-McKesson Capacity Planner (formerly Emendo CapPlan) is used in more than 40 hospitals in Australia, New Zealand, Britain, Canada and the US to forecast future patient activity and help health systems to allocate resources efficiently and identify unnecessary costs.
+McKesson Capacity Planne, formerly Emendo CapPlan, is used in more than 40 hospitals in Australia, New Zealand, Britain, Canada, and the U.S. to forecast future patient activity and help health systems to allocate resources efficiently and identify unnecessary costs.